Aquafina-water-bottle/jp-mining-note/docs/docs/faq.md

     > Main Window →  `Browse`

 1. Select a note.
-Hold down `ctrl` to select multiple individual notes.
+Hold down ++ctrl++ to select multiple individual notes.

 1. Right click the selected notes, and navigate to: